sebapersson/petab_sciml/docs/src/index.md

 ## Major Highlights

-* A format which supports three approaches for combining mechanistic and neural network models:
+* A file format that supports three approaches for combining mechanistic and neural network models:
   * Incorporating neural network model(s) data-driven model in the ODE model right-hand side.
   * Incorporating neural network model(s) in the observable formula which describes the mapping between simulation output and measurement data.
   * Incorporating neural network model(s) to set constant model parameter values prior to simulation, allowing for example, available metadata to be used to set parameter values.